plainblack/Wing/README.txt

    curl http://localhost:5001/account

  NOTE: By default there is one user named 'Admin' with a password of '123qwe'.

 8. We also provide you with an nginx config file to give you a baseline for serving your apps.
 You can start it like this:

  nginx -c /data/MyApp/etc/nginx.conf

+ NOTE: This is required to merge together the two services, as well as serve up static files.

+ WARNING: There is no "home" page.
+Wing is expecting you to create it.
+After you start Nginx you'll be able to access /account and /admin.
+Everything is will 404.

 ADDING FUNCTIONALITY